 How does the Research Support Fund Build Research Capacity at JIBC

-The Government of Canada's Research Support Fund (RSF), administered by the Tri-agency Institutional Programs Secretariat (TIPS), helps Canadian post-secondary institutions and affiliated research hospitals/institutes with the indirect costs associated with research funded by the Canadian Institutes of Health Research (CIHR), Natural Sciences and Engineering Research Council (NSERC), and the Social Sciences and Humanities Research Council (SSHRC).
+The Government of Canada’s Research Support Fund (RSF) helps Canadian post-secondary institutions and affiliated research hospitals/institutes with the indirect costs associated with research funded by the Canadian Institutes of Health Research (CIHR), Natural Sciences and Engineering Research Council (NSERC), and the Social Sciences and Humanities Research Council (SSHRC).
+Indirect costs of research support institutional research programs but are not directly associated with specific research projects.
+Examples of indirect costs supported by the RSF program are:

 JIBC annually reviews how the generous support of RSF funds can best assist research.
 Currently, RSF funding is helping to build research infrastructure and capacity by supporting the management and administration of JIBC research.